pgdogdev/docs/docs/features/load-balancer/index.md

 ## Reads and writes

 The load balancer can split reads (`SELECT` queries) from write queries.
-If it detects that a query is _not_ a `SELECT`, like an `INSERT` or and `UPDATE`, that query will be sent to primary.
+If it detects that a query is _not_ a `SELECT`, like an `INSERT` or an `UPDATE`, that query will be sent to primary.
 This allows a deployment to proxy an entire PostgreSQL cluster without creating separate read and write endpoints.

 This strategy is effective most of the time and PgDog also handles several edge cases.

 ### `SELECT FOR UPDATE`

-The most common edge case is `SELECT FOR UDPATE` which locks rows for exclusive access.
+The most common edge case is `SELECT FOR UPDATE` which locks rows for exclusive access.
 Much like the name suggests, it's often used to update the selected rows, which is a write operation.

 The load balancer detects this and will send the query to a primary instead of a replica.